 Boolean charts also let you type a group name in any user-related field if the operator is either "equals", "notequals" or "anyexact".
 This will let you query for any member belonging (or not) to the specified group.
 The group name must be entered following the "%group.foo%" syntax, where "foo" is the group name.
 So if you are looking for bugs reported by any user being in the "editbugs" group, then you can type "%group.editbugs%".

 5.5.1.2.
 Negation

 At first glance, negation seems redundant.
 Rather than searching for

+NOT("CC" "contains the string" "@mozilla.org")

 '''

-NOT("summary" "contains the string" "foo"), one could search for
+NOT("summary" "contains the string" "foo"),

-'''

-("summary" "does not contain the string" "foo").
-However, the search
+one could search for